 Upon request, the CAISO shall provide the Interconnection Customer all supporting documentation, work papers and relevant pre-Interconnection Request and post-Interconnection Request power flow, short circuit and stability databases for the Phase II Interconnection Study, subject to confidentiality arrangements consistent with GIDAP Section 15.1 and GIDAP BPM Section 13.

-Reliability Network Upgrades and Local Delivery Network Upgrades
+Reliability Network Upgrades, Local Delivery Network Upgrades and Local Off-Peak Network Upgrades

-RNUs and LDNUs will be identified on the basis of all Interconnection Customers in the current Queue Cluster regardless of whether they have selected Option (A) or (B).
+RNUs, LDNUs and LOPNUs will be identified on the basis of all Interconnection Customers in the current Queue Cluster regardless of whether they have selected Option (A) or (B).

 Area Delivery Network Upgrades